harish-shivaram/shilly-jekyll/_art/renoir.md

 more carefully by tonal relationships.
 Not that he altered his palette; Renoir kept to the bright colours he had always favoured.
-In his later works, Renoir's experimentation brought an outpouring of monumental nudes and sensual young women with luminiscent skin.
+In his later works, Renoir's experimentation brought an outpouring of monumental nudes and sensual young women with luminescent skin.

 [![Bal du moulin de la Galette](/images/art/renoir_1.jpg){:.image .right}](/images/art/renoir_1.jpg){:.popup}
-The attraction of _Le Moulin de la Galette_ is largely the result of Renoir’s preoccupation with a technical problem: the portrayal of dappled sunlight filtering through trees and illuminating the danc- ing, chattering figures underneath, and he has mastered it with a wonderful delicacy.
+The attraction of _Le Moulin de la Galette_ is largely the result of Renoir’s preoccupation with a technical problem: the portrayal of dappled sunlight filtering through trees and illuminating the dancing, chattering figures underneath, and he has mastered it with a wonderful delicacy.

 He was fascinated by the pearly tints of female flesh, and frequently used this